-Home videos show me at the age of 4 putting a frog through its paces as an aeroplane and whole days were spent wading through the network of ditches in the woodland at the end of my garden or half-submerged in the rockpools on the far side of Lulworth cove.
+I have always had a deep passion for wildlife and the outdoors.
+Home videos show me at the age of 4 putting a frog through its paces as an aeroplane and whole days were spent wading through the network of ditches in the woods next to our house or half-submerged in the rockpools on the far side of Lulworth cove.

 My first paid job was during the post GCSE summer at Weymouth Sealife Park giving presentations on the various exhibits through a Britney Spears-style head mic.

-2012 and with a degree under my belt I worked as a scientist on an expedition to Oman with a goal, amongst others, of finding and camera trapping the critically endangered Arabian Leopard.
+It’s 2012 and with a degree under my belt I worked as a scientist on an expedition to Oman with a goal, amongst others, of finding and camera trapping the critically endangered Arabian Leopard.
 I enjoyed the best of the 2012 British summer working for Thomson Ecology, an ecological consultancy firm based in my home town in Guildford.

 In 2013 I embarked on my third visit to Oman, following a two week reccy the previous Autumn.
 I designed and coordinated the field research to rapidly assess the biodiversity within Wadi Sayq; a coastal valley 20km in length.
 The expedition successfully captured footage of the Arabian leopard, recorded rare and endemic reptile species, and informed and inspired on a community outreach programme.
 I wrote up the expedition reports while working for Thomson Ecology on the Wallasea Island Wild Coast Project.
 In August 2013 I accompanied my good friend James Borrell in Finland where we collected samples of Dwarf Birch (Betula nana).
 A comparison is to be made between the genetic health of the fragmented populations in Scotland and the continuous populations in Finland.
 We were situated at Kevo Sub-arctic Research Facility amongst Lapland’s stunning wilderness environments.